Kartik-com/Portfolio/README.md

 #### Human Pose Detection

-- Description: The Human Pose Detection project with Brainy Pi demonstrates the fusion of hardware and software technologies to create an intelligent system capable of understanding and interpreting human body poses.
-It opens doors to a range of applications, from improving fitness routines to enhancing human- computer interaction in various domains.
+- Description: The Human Pose Detection project with Brainy Pi showcases the seamless integration of hardware and software technologies to create an intelligent system capable of understanding and interpreting human body poses.
+This innovation opens doors to a myriad of applications, ranging from optimizing fitness routines to advancing human-computer interaction in various domains.
 - Technologies Used: Python , Brainy Pi Scripting Language , OpenCV (Python and C++) , Brainy Pi and Camera module compatible with Brainy Pi.
 - GitHub Repository: [Link to the project repository]